Skip to main content

 Whether, whilst you smile on the outside, deep inside you want to shout aloud, then stop and rethink your life.
 Depressive thoughts are usually an expression of an unperceived or forgotten call.
 Naturally, the past rests impossible to change, except that what you've learnt still today from it right now is already changing your future.
 Start living up to your potential; act now and restore your path to the blessedness that your heart fetches beyond you.

-Remember: Don't let yourself become prisoner of hopelessness.
+Remember: Don't let yourself become the prisoner of hopelessness.
 Start sharing the hidden lights you forgot you had, - your humanity-, and bring up the best of you to the world.
-Live along those you love, but never stop making new friends.
+Live along to those you love, but never stop making new friends.
 Struggle, resist, and fight the good fight.
 Your shoulders can be sore tomorrow, yet your new rediscovered journey is carrying you closer and closer to the happiness you so want.

 Keep straight on.